 The National Waste Collection Permit Office (NWCPO) website was reviewed to identify authorised waste facilities within the jurisdiction of Dublin City County Council that are also near the site.
-The NWCPO website indicated that there is one waste facility within a 1 km of the site as summarised in Table 2 below.
+The NWCPO website indicated that there are two waste facilities within a 1 km of the site as summarised in Table 2 below.